publishpress/PublishPress-Authors/readme.txt

 * **Multiple Authors**.
 By default, WordPress only allows one author per post.
 PublishPress Authors allows you to add an unlimited number of authors to each post.
 This is very useful if you have a busy site and need to manage and give credit to all your writers.
 * **Guest Authors**.
 You can create Guest Authors who don’t have an account on your site.
 This is important because not all writers need a username and password.

+> <strong>Authors Pro</strong><br />
+> This plugin is the free version of the Authors Pro plugin that comes with all the features you need to create beautiful and useful author profiles. <a href="https://publishpress.com/authors"  title="Authors Pro">Click here to purchase the best premium WordPress author box plugin now!</a>

-= Multiple Authors and Co-Authors =
+= Add Multiple Authors and Co-Authors to Your Posts =

 With PublishPress Authors, you can set multiple authors for each post.
 When you write a post, you’ll see a box in the right sidebar.
 Here you can choose from all the users on your site, and assign them as authors.